USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 ## (14) Analyze gifrop output to narrow down list of commensal E. coli isolates that don't possess any virulence factors (LEE, stx, hemolysin).

 1. (19Mar2021) Went through gifrop csv files:
-* Clustered_island_info.csv: virulence and ARG genes, clusters of genes wrapped together (no annotation) - potential metabolic pathways?
+* Clustered_island_info.csv: virulence and ARG genes, clusters of genes wrapped together (no annotation)
 * Pan_with_island_info.csv: annotation of genes identified in each isolate (wide-format), similar info as Islands_pangenome_gff.csv but in different orientation.
 Missing some columns like source, type, start, end, score, strand, phase, attributes, ID, product, num_locus_tag, loc_tag_order, only_island, seqid_len, flanking_genes
 * Islands_pangenome_gff.csv: annotation of genes identified in each isolate (long-format), similar info as pan_with_island_info.csv but in different orientation.
 Missing some columns like Pcluster, all_Sclusters, all_Tclusters, all_Qclusters
 * Other less important files: